 25 June 2014: Clifton Hampden to Oxford, 15 miles.
 Power generation.

 Away to the south the cooling towers of the two Didcot power stations are apparent.
-Didcot A burned gas and oil, and closed in 2013 following environmental protests; its large cooling tower is due to be demolished in July 2014.
+Didcot A burned gas and oil, and closed in 2013 following environmental protests; demolition work in 2016 led to tragedy when three were killed in the collapse of its former boiler house.
 Didcot B burns natural gas, and is still in operation.
 Out of sight nearby is the UK’s largest solar farm.

 But look to the north, just before crossing the railway for the first time, for the white buildings of the Culham Centre for Fusion Energy.
 This houses the Joint European Torus, with which scientists try to solve the challenges presented in harnessing fusion power.
 If they succeed, then sometime this century we will enjoy clean, safe and plentiful energy from the same source as the sun: worth every penny of research money.